m-chandler/factorio-spot-pricing/readme.md

 ### Remote Access

-If you know what you're doing, you might want to SSH onto the Linux instance to see what's going on / debug / make improvements.
+You will likely want to SSH onto the Linux instance to make server changes / add a game password.
 You might also want to do this to upload your existing save.
-For security, SSH should be locked down to a known IP address (i.e. you), preventing malicious users from trying to break in (or worse - succeeeding).
+For security, SSH should be locked down to a known IP address (i.e. you), preventing malicious users from trying to break in.
 You'll need to create a Key Pair in AWS, find your public IP address, and then provide both of the parameters in the Remote Access (SSH) Configuration (Optional) section.

 Note that this assumes some familiarity with SSH.
 The Linux instance will have a user `ec2-user` which you may connect to via SSH.
 If you want to upload saves, it's easiest to upload them to `/home/ec2-user` via SCP as the `ec2-user` user (this is `ec2-user`'s home directory), and then `sudo mv` these files to the right location in the factorio installation via SSH.